 Under most circumstances, air conditioners and HVAC ducts are not hospitable places for mold to grow.
 Sheet metal ducts and styrofoam channels inside window units do not offer mold a food source.
 However, dust often collects in these places, which can allow mold to grow.

 How do I get rid of mold in my air conditioner?

-Cleaning up mold can be difficult and messy.
-The area where you perform the clean-up should be well-ventilated, and you should wear non-porous gloves and a face mask with goggles, especially if you are sensitive to mold.
+Cleaning up mold can be difficult, messy, and the process of cleaning mold out of an air conditioner is dependent on the type of unit.
+Car AC units, window units, and central AC units differ greatly regarding the resources needed to eradicate them of mold.
+Regardless of what you are cleaning, the area where you perform the clean-up should be well-ventilated, and you should wear non-porous gloves and a face mask with goggles, especially if you are sensitive to mold.
 Mold can be wiped up with a household cleaner and a cloth or sponge.
 Bleach is not needed to remove mold.
 If mold has grown on a porous surface such as wood, plaster, carpet or upholstery, you will probably not be able to get rid of all the mold.
 The moldy item or section will need to removed, thrown away and replaced.

 Window unit: By the time you see small mold spots forming on the air direction vanes or grate of your window air conditioner, it is probably too late.
 The mold you see is just the tip of the iceberg.
 You can disassemble the unit and try to clean mold from the internal air ducts, coils, evaporators and other parts, but there is always a chance you will miss some and the mold will simply grow back.
 A moldy window unit likely needs to be replaced.